moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A number indicating the streaming format type.
 Every MoQ Streaming Format normatively referencing this catalog format MUST register itself in the "MoQ Streaming Format Type" table.
 See {#iana} for additional details.

 ### Streaming format version {#streamingformatversion}
-A string indicating the version of the streaming format to which this catalog applies.The structure of the version string is defined by the streaming format.
+A string indicating the version of the streaming format to which this catalog applies.
+The structure of the version string is defined by the streaming format.

 ### Tracks {#tracks}
 An array of track objects {#trackobject}